 With some practice, even the most inexperienced rider can get the hang of it in no time.
 And since they won’t go very fast, unless the rider has some serious muscle power, beginners are less likely to get injured.

-Also the efficient semi-suspension the tires provide helps riders to explore more of the local area that might be rideable only with a bike equipped with wider rubber.
+Also, the efficient semi-suspension the tires provide helps riders explore more of the local area that might be rideable only with a bike equipped with wider rubber.

 On the other hand, fat bikes are a good excuse to socialize.
 Some experienced bike owners need something to slow them down in order for their friends and dear ones to keep up with them.

 The comical proportions of fat tire bikes will make riders stand out.
 But riding such a bike is the only way to understand why everybody is talking about it.
-Riding a fat tire bike is not about speed, it’s about enjoying the outdoor at a slower and comfortable pace.
+Riding a fat tire bike is not about speed, it’s about enjoying the outdoors at a slower and more comfortable pace.

 Since fat tire bikes are slower than MTBs or race bikes, some would assume they can’t participate in bike competitions.
 Well, they couldn’t be more wrong.
-Since fat tire bikes are becoming increasingly popular, many sports association saw this as an opportunity to create events meant for people owning fat tire bikes.
+Since fat tire bikes are becoming increasingly popular, many sports associations saw this as an opportunity to create events meant for people who own fat tire bikes.

-Still, even if their tires are rather wide, cruiser bike riders are often limited to boardwalks and streets, as the tires are not wide enough to float on sand.
-A fat bike allows users to travel across sand covered surfaces, without having any trouble.
+Still, even if their tires are rather wide, cruiser bike riders are often limited to boardwalks and streets, as the tires are not wide enough to float on the sand.
+A fat bike allows users to travel across sand-covered surfaces, without having any trouble.
 While fat tire bikes seem out of this world, cruisers have been designed to be stylish while having an expressive vintage look.

-Where the weather is concerned, sport bikes are likely to slip on wet terrain.
-That isn’t the case with fat bikes and cruisers as both the width of the tire and the weigh contribute to increasing control on wet surfaces, but their construction makes them slower and the turns need to be wider.
+Where the weather is concerned, sports bikes are likely to slip on wet terrain.
+That isn’t the case with fat bikes and cruisers as both the width of the tire and the weight contribute to increasing control on wet surfaces, but their construction makes them slower and the turns need to be wider.

-While cruisers tend to occupy more space, the only thing big about fat bikes are the tires.
-Just like when riding a sport bike, fat bike riders have to sit in a forward leaning position.
+While cruisers tend to occupy more space, the only thing big about fat bikes is the tires.
+Just like when riding a sport bike, fat bike riders have to sit in a forward-leaning position.
 When riding a cruiser, the sitting position is upright or slightly leaned on the back.
 This difference should make us think that fat bikes are genuinely faster than cruiser bikes because the sitting position would make one more aerodynamic than the other.

-In terms of safety, it wouldn’t be too far off to assume that fat bike riders have little chances of getting injured in traffic accidents.
-This is typically attributed to the riding style, as fat bikes are not capable of being a fast mean of transportation.
+In terms of safety, it wouldn’t be too far off to assume that fat bike riders have little chance of getting injured in traffic accidents.
+This is typically attributed to the riding style, as fat bikes are not capable of being a fast means of transportation.
 Since riding fat bikes implies inferior speed, crashes that don’t involve another vehicle are less likely to happen.